acearchive/acearchive.lgbt/content/docs/contributing/web-archives.md

 weight: 203
 ---

-We mention in {{< article "docs/contributing/best-practices.md"
-"include-wayback-links-when-linking-to-websites" >}} that whenever an artifact includes a link to a website, you should also include a Wayback Machine link.

-However, there are some cases where the Wayback Machine isn't able to crawl pages, such as if the page is gated behind a confirmation prompt ("confirm you're 18 years old to enter") or if the page requires you to log in.
+Occasionally, you'll find a website that the [Wayback Machine](https://web.archive.org/) isn't able to crawl, usually because it's behind a confirmation prompt ("Confirm you're 18 years old to enter") or if the page requires you to log in.

-For these cases, there's an alternative approach to including archives of web pages in an artifact.
+For these cases, there's an alternate approach to including archives of web pages in an artifact.

 ## The solution